bgoonz/BGOONZ_BLOG_2.0/notes/articles/markdown/Breaking-Down-Scope--Context--And-Closure-In-JavaScript-In-Simple-Terms.md

     }
     console.log(lastName);

 Not much different than the idea presented above, but the thought remains the same.
-When ‘greet’ is called, it has no context in its local scope of finding `lastName` so, it looks outside its scope to find it and use the `lastName` that is found there.
+When 'greet’ is called, it has no context in its local scope of finding `lastName` so, it looks outside its scope to find it and use the `lastName` that is found there.

 Let’s take this a step further.
 In the given examples, we’ve seen that we have created two environments for our code.
 The first would be the global environment where `lastName` and `greet` exist.
 The second would be the local environment where the alert function is called.
 Let's represent those two environments like this: